 It is a professional and reliable partition and disk management tool with many powerful functions, such as extend partition, resize partition, delete partition, format drive, wipe partition, rebuild MBR, recover lost partition and so on.

 Step 1: Launch MiniTool Partition Wizard Free Edition.
-Here "Launch Application" button only exists in Free Edition.

 ② Use Diskpart

-After your PC goes to the desktop, press "Win + R" and type "cmd" in the textbox.
-Then run Command Prompt.
-In this window, type the following commands one by one and each one should be ended with "Enter" key:
+At your PC's desktop, press Win + R and type diskpart in the textbox.
+Then press Enter to run this command tool.
+In this window, type the following bolded commands one by one and each one should be ended by pressing the Enter key:

-"List volume": all volumes on hard disks in your PC will be displayed here.
+list volume (all volumes on hard disks in your PC will be displayed here)

-"Select volume n": n means the volume number of your SD card, USB flash drive or other devices.
+select volume n (n means the volume number of your SD card, USB flash drive or other devices)

-"Format fs=ntfs quick": this command can directly format your storage device to NTFS file system.
+format fs=ntfs label="new volume" quick (this command can directly format your storage device to NTFS file system)

 ③ Open Windows Explorer

-In addition, you can also directly open Windows Explorer, and then right-click the USB drive or SD card partition to select "Format" in Windows 7/8/10.
-Then choose a file system from the list and check "Quick Format" option.
-Finally, click "Start" button to format write protected USB drive/SD card.
+In addition, you can directly open Windows Explorer, and then right-click the USB drive or SD card partition to select Format in Windows 7/8/10.
+Then choose a file system from the list and check the Quick Format option.
+Finally, click the Start button to format write-protected USB drive/SD card.

 ④ Run Disk Management

-In this case, please ask the third-party software - MiniTool Partition Wizard for help since it can quickly perform formatting without any limit to fix the disk is write protected error.
+In this case, please ask the third-party write protection removal software - MiniTool Partition Wizard for help; it can quickly perform formatting without any limit to fix the disk is write-protected error.

 Should you have any question or suggestion, just leave a comment below or email us via [email protected].
 And we will reply you as soon as possible.
 Thanks in advance.